bnmoch3/blog/_drafts/config.md

 - For example:
   - check if path exists
   - check if user has permission to read/write a given file or directory

+## Early detection of configuration errors to reduce failure damage - Paper

 ## Mini Case Study: